-12.3 We use this technology to generate statistics and measure site activity to improve the usefulness of customer visits.
+12.3 We and our third party service providers use this technology to generate statistics and measure site activity to improve the usefulness of customer visits.
 During normal website usage we do not collect or store personal information such as your name, mailing address, email address or phone number.

 12.4 Each time you access Ford websites, the Ford server may deliver certain customised information, including ads, to you based on the data stored in your cookie.
 Third party vendors may show our ads on sites on the Internet and serve these ads based on a user’s prior visits to our website and other Internet activity.
 Ford may also use analytics data supplied by third party vendors to inform and optimise our ad campaigns.